-AFTER FEBRUARY 1, 2006, THE

-INTEREST RATE ON THE NOTES MAY BE

-BELOW THE RATE OTHERWISE

-PAYABLE ON SIMILAR FIXED OR

-FLOATING RATE DEBT SECURITIES

-ISSUED BY US.
+THE INTEREST RATE ON THE NOTES IS BELOW THE RATE OTHERWISE PAYABLE ON SIMILAR FIXED OR FLOATING RATE DEBT SECURITIES ISSUED BY US.

-The interest rate on the Notes after February 1, 2006, including the minimum interest rate, may be below what we would currently expect to pay as of the date of this pricing supplement if we issued non-callable senior debt securities with a fixed or floating rate and similar maturity to that of the Notes.
-Any interest payable in excess of the minimum interest rate on the Notes will be based upon the difference in the level of the CPI determined as of the measurement dates specified in the formula listed above, multiplied by the Multiplier.
+The interest rate on the Notes is below what we would currently expect to pay as of the date of this pricing supplement if we issued non-callable senior debt securities with a fixed or floating rate and similar maturity to that of the Notes.
+Any payment made at maturity in excess of the principal amount of the Notes, plus accrued and unpaid interest, will be based upon the difference in the level of the CPI determined as of the measurement dates specified in the formula listed above.